daniel-robotics4/WRO-SuperNova/README.md

 *Note: Costs are approximate and based on current exchange rates and market prices.*

-# WRO SuperNova — Complete PLA Assembly, Wiring & Test Guide
+# WRO SuperNova — Complete Assembly and Wiring

 This is the single, canonical assembly guide for the SuperNova robot optimized for PLA printing.
 It covers everything from printing settings to mechanical assembly, wiring to the corrected firmware (ENB → GPIO13 PWM), safety, commissioning and troubleshooting — all in one place so you can follow it end-to-end.